CHA0sTIG3R/tax-bracket-ingest/README.md

-# Tax Bracket Ingest

-> **Annual microservice** that scrapes IRS tax bracket data for the current year, sends it to a Spring backend, and archives the data in S3.
+# RateAtlas · BracketForge (`rateatlas-ingest`)

+> Annual IRS ingestion microservice that scrapes, normalizes, and archives tax brackets for the RateAtlas platform.
+>
+> Part of the [RateAtlas](../README.md) stack.

 ## Overview